anshumandas/meanapp/README.md

  3. Blocked user handling with admin facility.
  4. Password rules, with mandatory change period settings.
  5. User roles and groups, priviledges and its administration
  6. Check out Themes of Bootstrap.
-Add themes support.
+Add themes support for reveal also.
 Make Paper theme for Material Design as default.
  7. Add FB, Twitter, G+ like/share buttons in nav with back end boiler plate.
  8. Create getting started etc. pages and UI-router based full site
  9. Add side panel menus